0x92/alpaca-ai-trading-bot/README.md

    python app.py
    ```
    The dashboard lets you pick a strategy for each portfolio from a dropdown.
    Each portfolio requires its **own** Alpaca API key and secret.
 The create form
    in the dashboard asks for these credentials – one key pair cannot be shared
    between multiple portfolios.
+The "Step" button accepts an optional comma-
+   separated list of symbols.
+If left blank, the simulator will trade a set of
+   trending tickers automatically.

 ## Custom Prompt Editor